Hypersensitivity Pneumonitis

 The chronic phase of hypersensitivity pneumonitis shows honeycombing in the right upper lung and traction bronchiectasis.

-It may be difficult to distinguish imaging features of hypersensitivity pneumonitis from those of NSIP and IPF; thus, these should be considered as well.
-Features that may favor hypersensitivity pneumonitis include mosaic perfusion, upper- or mid-zone predominance, centrilobar nodules and air-trapping.
+It may be difficult to distinguish the imaging features of HP from those of NSIP and idiopathic pulmonary fibrosis (IPF); thus, these should be considered as well.
+Features that may favor HP include mosaic perfusion, upper- or middle-zone predominance, centrilobar nodules, and air trapping.

 Other Tests